F-ca7/sealtalk-android/SA documents/SA/SA.md

 enterprise user may need to modified their part.
 User provides feedbacks to further improve the system.For business user,they want SealTalk to be easily extended for their purpose, while user prefers it to be as easy as possible in using.

+The development viewpoint for User is *usablity, security* and *performance* .

 **Suppliers**